devs-coffee/backend-collab-chat-project/README.md

 ## Prerequites

-make sure to have postgreSQL intalled
+make sure to have postgreSQL ( version 14 or higher ) intalled

 ## Installation